- Content Management CMS

 Fenix has built a large number of association- and member-based websites for national organizations.
 These clients typically require a combination of solutions.
 This often includes a CMS to manage their website and with a Portal to manage their members.
 The Portal typically includes integration with a CRM, the inclusion of eCommerce capabilities, and tiered content based on user authentication and permissions.
 We have many examples of these CMS/Portal solutions, all using Drupal, in the Our Work section of our website.
 These solutions have saved the associations money and time by consolidating their membership online.

 Most of our clients require a password-protected section of their website to allow authorized users the ability to access tiered content and sensitive documents and information, along with a variety of collaborative tools and unique, custom-built functionality.
 These portals allow for multiple groups of users, with access to information based on their group status.
-Additionally, they feature the ability to add/edit/delete group users, and collaborate online.
+Additionally, they feature the ability to add/edit/delete group users and collaborate online.
 They also include many of the features noted in the Membership Management offering above, including: eCommerce, eStore, online registration for training/events/courses, and so on.
 Many include the ability for portal users to upload documentation and certification required to maintain compliance and move through the organization's unique membership precise.

 More and more often our clients require us to build to WCAG/AODA compliance.
 No longer is this an optional decision for our clients, and we have educated ourselves on these compliance requirements.
 Fenix has completed 10+ WCAG/AODA projects in the last year and know the specifics regarding this requirement.
 Not only do we build compliant websites, starting at the design phase, we provide a compliance report at site completion.
-Additionally, we educate our clients on maintaining compliance post launch as content they add affects their compliance rating.
+Additionally, we educate our clients on maintaining compliance post-launch as the content they add affects their compliance rating.
 Samples of our WCAG work can be found in the Our Work section.